 KURTIS: Dan Lee of Provo, Utah.

-SAGAL: Here is your first question.
+SAGAL: ...Is your first question.
 Corpses can be very useful.
 They can be, as they are used to do what?
-A, test out yoga pants at Lululemon...
+A, test out yoga pants at Lululemon.

 GIACCHINO: Wait a minute.
-So are you telling me one of these is real?
+So you - are you telling me one of these is real?

-GIACCHINO: Well, I mean, I imagine there's some nut in the universe that has put a corpse in their car, but I would imagine people have also seen going up Mount Everest.
+GIACCHINO: Well, I mean, I imagine there's some nut in the universe that has put a corpse in their car.
+But I would imagine people have also seen them going up Mount Everest.
 All right.
 Mount Everest.

 (SOUNDBITE OF BELL)

-SAGAL: ...The corpses of dead climbers on Mount Everest don't decompose because of there's - it's dry, cold, there's no insects up there.
+SAGAL: ...The corpses of dead climbers on Mount Everest don't decompose because of - there's - it's dry, cold.
+There's no insects up there.
 So they're useful as landmarks for other people giving directions.
 Like, take a left by the dumb rich guy...

 SAGAL: ...Then go straight past the other dumb rich guy.
 All right, you got one right.
 Here's another one.
-Being dead can get you privileges, such as which of these - A, you get to ride in the special corpse compartment on Singapore Airlines; B, thanks to a lawsuit, you can now ride the New York subway for free; or C, you get to wear the special Armani Cadavere line made for people who want the finest in open-casket funeral style?
+Being dead can get you privileges such as which of these?
+A, you get to ride in the special corpse compartment on Singapore Airlines.
+B, thanks to a lawsuit, you can now ride the New York subway for free.

 GIACCHINO: OK.
 I'm going to - it's one of the first two.
 I'm going to say the airline.